Required Licenses

 Insurance Requirements

-- Workers’ Compensation Insurance: Required if you have employees.
-This insurance covers medical costs and lost wages for employees injured on the job.
+- Workers' Compensation Insurance: Required for businesses with employees.
+Covers medical expenses and lost wages for employees injured on the job.

 Training Certifications